steven-aj/steven-aj.github.io/src/content/about.md

 ### Career

-I've had amazing opportunities to work with universites, law firms, doctor's offices, and agencies.
+I've had amazing opportunities to work with universities, law firms, doctor's offices, and agencies.
 I've built a some projects from the ground up, debugged more things than I can count and helped many solve their problems to keep things moving for them.

 You can find an overview of my work history in the [Experience](/experience) section.

 ### Goals

 My short-term goal is to settle permanently into a software development position on a modern JavaScript stack.
-That's partially why I built this site as a web app (*also because it's my prefered technology*) - to showcase a bit of what I can do.
+That's partially why I built this site as a web app (*also because it's my preferred technology*) - to showcase a bit of what I can do.
 My ideal stack would be SvelteKit or Vue on a Node.js backend & NoSQL database, but I have experience in NativeScript, React and PHP-based backends, too.

 My long-term goal is to build a small SaaS to help freelancers operate more easily like the business that they are.
 I started working on it Summer of this year and I'm super excited to launch some time at the end of next year.